mcallaway/remark/interview-talk.md

 ]
 --
 .right-column[
-**"Very Important Professor has been recruited from Yale to be your first customer."**
+**"Very Important Professor has been recruited from Important University to be your first customer."**
 ]

 ???